-Challenge each other to a friendly round of bowling in an adults-only atmosphere (after 7 p.m.).
-This is also a great spot for a group date.
-After, continue the fun at ping pong or pinball.
-End the night upstairs with beers at National on 10th or cocktails at the Bourbon Room.
+Bowling in a bar is the ultimate date night activity.
+Challenge each other to a friendly round of bowling in an adults-only atmosphere (after 7 p.m.) and choose your eats from the full National menu.
+Lanes accommodate up to eight people, so this is a great spot for double or group dates.
+Extend the evening by playing ping pong or pinball and end the night upstairs with beers at National on 10th.

 341 10 Ave.
 S.W., ntnl.ca